cmaillioux/Bruteslicer/README.md

 Then, put this file ___in the same folder___ than the "bruteslicer.py" script.

 ### What should I configure?
+Once the script is executed, you will have to answer to several questions in order to configure the tool.
+Here is a summary :
 __Resuming previously stopped bruteslicing :__ This is possible by answering "y" to the first question of the tool : `[?]
 Resume from a previously stopped Bruteslicing ? (y/n) : y`.

 __Creating parameters for a new bruslicing :__ If you choose to answer not to resume from a previous session, you will have to specify